OlivierLD/ROB/raspberry-sailor/RaspberryPythonServers/README.md

 - Representational State Transfer (REST)
   - relies on HTTP, itself relying on TCP

+TCP, REST, HTTP, etc, are language agnostic protocols.
+Both Java and Python can implement clients and servers using those protocols.

 ### Python Point of Truth
 Please refer to the scripts in [NMEA-Parser/src/main/python](../NMEA-Parser/src/main/python).
 The homonyms are to be taken from the directory mentioned above.